taocpp/PEGTL/doc/Actions-and-States.md

 ## Actions

 Actions are implemented as static `apply()` or `apply0()`-method of specialisations of custom class templates (which is not quite as difficult as it sounds).
-First the default- or base-case of the action class template has to be defined:
+First an action class template has to be defined:

 ```c++
 template< typename Rule >
 struct my_actions {};
 ```

+The above class template does not have any `apply` or `apply0` method, hence it does nothing by default.

 To attach an action to `Rule`, this class template has to be specialised for `Rule` and an *appropriate* static `apply()` or `apply0()`-method has to be implemented.